 While some people only have a mild loss of cognitive function, ARBD can also mimic the effects of Alzheimer’s disease.

 The good news is that ARBD is treatable.
 Most people with the condition will regain some or all of their mental faculties when they stop drinking and receive treatment.

 Your liver works overtime whenever you consume alcohol.
 If you engage in heavy drinking, you’re far more likely to have complications with your liver.

 Common complications include fatty liver disease, alcoholic hepatitis, fibrosis, and cirrhosis.
 In each case, the liver is inflamed, severely injured, or covered in scarring.
-The risk of liver failure is high.
+The risk of liver failure due to alcohol abuse is high.

 Alcoholic Gastritis From Alcohol Addiction

 Heavy alcohol use is tough on your stomach.
 Over time, it can irritate the lining of your stomach, causing inflammation and ulcers.
 This condition is known as alcoholic gastritis.

 Alcoholic gastritis isn’t always noticeable.
 People who have symptoms may experience nausea, abdominal pain, and loss of appetite.